Flying-Rat/Blog/_posts/2025-11-26-godot-godotfest-munich-2025.md

 The best talks are the ones where the presentation itself is in the Godot Engine 😉 RAWRLAB Games' presentation about Switch publishing (not recorded) and Perfoon's presentation about the usage of 2D SDF generated in runtime by Godot were the highlights for me.

 **Favorite Presentation:**

-Jaanus Jaggo (Perfoon): Raytracing is simple for 2D games!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/j0X3LJsa1CM?si=RNb896BWeOeBdYYG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>